icebob/fastest-validator/README.md

 ```

 # Multiple validators
-There is possible to define more validators for a field.
-In this case if one of all validators is success, the field will be valid.
+It is possible to define more validators for a field.
+In this case, only one validator needs to succeed for the field to be valid.

 ```js
 let schema = {